A Manual for Ends, Semistability and Simple Connectivity at Infinity for Groups and Spaces: Semistability and Simple Connectivity at of Groups and Spaces and

 \begin{proof} Suppose $1\to L\to G\to\mathbb Z\to 1$ is exact with $G$ finitely presented and $L$ locally finite.
 By Proposition \ref{OHNN}, $G$ is an HNN-extension of a finite group $A\leq L$.
 If the associated subgroups are proper in $L$ then $G$ contains a non-cyclic free subgroup, which contradicts the assumption that $G$ is (locally finite)--by--$\mathbb Z$.
 Therefore, the associated subgroups coincide with $L$ and $G$ is an extension of $A$ by $\mathbb Z$. \end{proof}

-\begin{lemma} (Osin) Every finitely generated nilpotent group is either virtually cyclic or virtually surjects onto $\mathbb Z \times \mathbb Z$.
+M. Gromov \cite{Gro81} proved that groups of polynomial growth are exactly the virtually nilpotent groups. \begin{lemma} (Osin) Every finitely generated nilpotent group is either virtually cyclic or virtually surjects onto $\mathbb Z \times \mathbb Z$.
 (Combining with, Theorem \ref{NOF2}: Every finitely presented nilpotent group is semistable at $\infty$.) \end{lemma} \begin{proof} The proof is by induction on the nilpotency class.
 If the finitely generated nilpotent group $N$ is abelian, this is obvious.
 Otherwise, consider $N/Z(N)$.
 If $N/Z(N)$ surjects onto $\mathbb Z \times \mathbb Z$, so does $N$.
 If $N/Z(N)$ is virtually cyclic, then $N$ is virtually (center-by-cyclic).
 Every center-by-cyclic group is abelian (exercise), hence $N$ is virtually abelian. \end{proof} \begin{theorem} (Osin) All finitely presented virtually metanilpotent groups are semistable at $\infty$. \end{theorem} \begin{proof} It suffices to prove that finitely presented metanilpotent groups $G$ are semistable at $\infty$.
 Consider the short exact sequence of groups:

 Where $N_1$ and $N_2$ are nilpotent.
 Suppose $N_1$ contains an element $g$ of infinite order.
 Every subgroup of a nilpotent group is subnormal, hence $\langle g\rangle$ is subnormal in $G$ and Theorem \ref{L} implies $G$ is semistable at $\infty$.
 Hence we may assume $N_1$ is locally finite.